setheon/seth.nz/content/about.md

   var imageUrl = "/images/author.png"; // Replace with the actual path to your image

-  var text = "<b>Hey there 👋 I'm Seth, a " + yearsSince + "-year-old student based in Wellington, New Zealand.</b> I am currently studying at Massey University doing a Bachelor of Screen Arts with a Major in Film Production, where I am honing my skills & passion for the visual arts/film. <br> <br> <b>✨ I originally hail from Tauranga here in New Zealand,</b> but I now mostly reside in the bustling artistic capital city of New Zealand, <b>Wellington!</b> I initially moved to the city for work but soon found my heart being drawn to heading to University to pursure my creative dreams in the Film Industry. <br><br> 🏔 <b> In my free time, I'm often found going on Hikes or small city adventures with my camera. </b> I love to capture the world around me & I'm typically not found without my camera near.
+  var text = "<b>Hey there 👋, I'm Seth, a " + yearsSince + "-year-old student based in Wellington, New Zealand.</b> I am currently studying at Massey University, pursuing a Bachelor of Screen Arts with a major in Film Production, where I am honing my skills and passion for the visual arts and film. <br> <br> <b>✨ I originally hail from Tauranga here in New Zealand,</b> but I now mostly reside in the bustling artistic capital city of New Zealand, <b>Wellington!</b> I initially moved to the city for work but soon found my heart being drawn to heading to University to pursue my creative dreams in the Film Industry. <br><br> 🏔 <b> In my free time, I'm often found going on hikes or small city adventures with my camera. </b> I love to capture the world around me, and I'm typically not found without my camera near.
 When I'm not taking photos or hiking, I typically spend my time dabbling in various forms of art, from sketching to digital art or creating music.";

   //
   /* b>In late 2023, I started to plan my first major Film,</b> a small sci-fi short called <b>Sol.</b> I quickly gathered a large crew & secured the means to start pre-production.
 The film will commence shooting in March 2024 & will continute for several months. <b>Sol</b> is a very ambitious project, with a large crew of over 25 people now.
 A team of 6 VFX artists, 3 actors, 2 stunt actors & a large crew. <br><br>
   [stay tuned for more on Sol] */